-The new period Ciria initiated in New York in late 2005 was a new point of departure in his work that signaled a process of cooling down in his painting process using the recovery of line as a compositional armature and subsequently stabilizing an ambiguous iconography at a midway point between figuration and abstraction.
+The new period Ciria initiated in New York in late 2005 was a new point of departure in his work that signaled a cooling down in his painting process using the recovery of line as a compositional armature and subsequently stabilizing an ambiguous iconography at a midway point between figuration and abstraction.
 The artist is recovering and intensifying the two extremes of his abstract vocabulary; the stain is becoming more free, intense and dramatic, while the constructive rigor of the geometry of the ground is becoming more accentuated.

 In 2013, after a brief stay in Berlin, Ciria moved to London an initiated a new series entitled The London Boxes that represents the most recent level of a specific line of investigation begun in 2005.
 It was with this block of work that the artist began to understand the overall composition of a painting as a set of conscious decisions and form modulated by drawing surfaced as a key theme.
 During this time, he created figurative works (within the broad margins permitted in contemporary figuration) alongside other totally non-referential pieces and other compositions difficult to place in either camp.

 In 2015, Ciria returned to Madrid.
 Although he had charted out the basic outline of a new series during his last months in London, it was in Madrid, that he created a new body of work representing a new stage in his painterly discourse.
 In this series entitled Procedures, paintings have not been structured by means of any particular single method, but rather through the implementation of a broad combination of options available to him in terms of technique and iconography.
 The artist has exploited an expansive inventory that covers virtually every possibility of applying paint to a supporting surface.